 COME WORSHIP WITH US – inside our beautiful church building!
-We are limited to 75 people each in the Nave and in the parish hall.
-Masks, social distancing, and registration required for services at 8 am and 10:30 am.
-Order of Service bulletins will be provided at the church for in-person worship.
+Masks and social distancing are required for services at 8 am and 10:30 am.
+There will be singing (please keep your mask on), hymnals and the Book of Common Prayer!

-The 10:30 am Holy Eucharist will also be streamed live below.
+The 10:30 am Holy Eucharist will be streamed live below.

 Click here for an online bulletin